MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 - [ContentSecurityPolicyConfigurationForCanvas](/powerapps/developer/data-platform/reference/entities/organization#BKMK_ContentSecurityPolicyConfigurationForCanvas) controls the policy for canvas using the same process described in `ContentSecurityPolicyConfiguration` above.

 - [ContentSecurityPolicyReportUri](/powerapps/developer/data-platform/reference/entities/organization#BKMK_ContentSecurityPolicyReportUri) controls whether reporting should be used.
 This is used by both model-driven and canvas apps.
 A valid string will send violation reports to the specified endpoint, using report-only mode if `IsContentSecurityPolicyEnabled`/`IsContentSecurityPolicyEnabledForCanvas` is turned off.
 An empty string disables reporting.
+See [reporting documentation](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only) for more information.

 ## Configuring CSP without UI
 Especially in environments without PPAC, such as on-premise, admins may want to configure CSP using scripts to directly modify settings.